Rita Belair (Blythe)

 Harmony J. Dalgleish

 Harmony Dalgleish is a plant population ecologist who as a postdoc worked with me on studies of American chestnut and its interactions with consumers.
-She is an assistant professor at the College of William and Mary.
+She is an associate professor at the College of William and Mary.

 Take a look at Harmony’s work and profile on her website.